lukas-abegg/java_raytracer/README.md

 # Raytracer

-This is a self programmed Raytracer to simulate 3D Scenarios.
+This is a self programmed Raytracer to simulate 3D scenarios.

 ![Image Reflection](./reflection.png)

 ## How does it work
-The Raytracer sends rays and calculate how the visibility of a 3D object is, seen from a specific point in a room.
+The Raytracer sends rays and calculates how the visibility of a 3D objects is, seen from a specific point in a room.

 ## Important features
 The most important features are: